 For example, when you hire a developer in-house, you should also add all extra costs associated with a new employee.
 Development rates from outsourcing companies would be higher than the average salary because they already include all these extra costs like taxes, office supplies, etc.

 If you need extraordinary talent, their salaries will also be higher than the average.
-There are a lot of other things that could influence the final cost.
+Additionally, many other things can influence the final cost.

 Why, then, do we think it’s important to know an average salary?
-It’s a baseline that allows you to compare the costs of different hiring models and locations.
-And choose the best option for your particular case.
+Because it’s a baseline that allows you to compare the costs of different hiring models and locations.
+Doing so allows you to choose the best option for your particular case.

-Nowadays, when remote work is no longer a problem, companies are not limited to a local talent market.
+Nowadays, because remote work is a viable option, companies are not limited to talent in their local market.
 So by comparing rates in different regions, we can find those that are aligned with your budget and make a smart hiring decision.

 What is the average income of a Node.js developer in different countries?

-Although there are highly professional engineers in numerous countries, we notice significant differences in the average Node.js developers’ incomes.
-The average salary varies from $50 to 90$ due to a country’s living cost and multiple other parameters; salaries vary greatly based on the engineer’s region.
+Although there are highly professional engineers in numerous countries, we notice significant variations in the average Node.js developers’ incomes.
+For example, the average salary varies from $50 to $90 due to a country’s cost of living and multiple other parameters; therefore, salaries vary greatly based on an engineer’s region.

 Let’s explore differences by analyzing the average wages in different countries.